gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Success!
-And the fact that `conf-ao` installed successfully meant that `conf-ao`'s build command which uses `pkgconf` to check whether the `ao` library is visible also ran successfully, so we're hopefully in a good place to link against `ao` when building llama, which will be the next step.
+And the fact that `conf-ao` installed successfully meant that `conf-ao`'s build command which uses `pkgconf` to check whether the `ao` library is visible also ran successfully, so we're hopefully in a good place to link against `ao` when building `llama`, which will be the next step.

 ## Making Noise

-Let's try building and running an example from the llama synthesizer library.
+Let's try building and running an example from the `llama` synthesizer library.

 Get the code:
 ```